Why are my eyes yellow?

 How yellow eyes are treated depends on their underlying cause.

-Yellow eyes may be the most visible sign of certain conditions, but the symptoms that occur alongside eye discoloration can be just as important.
-These symptoms can help a doctor diagnose and treat the problem.
+Yellow eyes may be the most visible sign of certain conditions, but the signs and symptoms that occur alongside eye discoloration can be just as important.
+These can help a doctor diagnose and treat the problem.

-The best treatment for yellow eyes is determined by a number of tests, including one that measures the amount of bilirubin in the blood and a complete blood count, along with other liver tests.
+The best treatment for yellow eyes is determined by certain tests.
+This includes one that measures the amount of bilirubin in the blood and a complete blood count, along with other liver tests.

-Together with a review of symptoms, medical history, a physical exam and possibly imaging tests, the test results will help determine the diagnosis.
+Together, with a review of symptoms, medical history, a physical exam and possibly imaging procedures, the test results will help determine the diagnosis.

-If the underlying cause of yellow eyes is found to be an infection like hepatitis C or malaria, a doctor may prescribe antibiotic, antifungal or antiviral medications.
+If the underlying cause of yellow eyes is found to be an infection like hepatitis C or malaria, a doctor may prescribe medications.

-If alcohol or drug use are part of the diagnosis, giving up those substances will start the healing process.
+If alcohol or drug use is part of the diagnosis, giving up those substances can help start the healing process.

 Diet can also play an important role.
 The liver processes and metabolizes most digested nutrients, and it works harder when foods are difficult to digest.